 A Tura Partnership with Martumili Artists

-Hundreds of hours of field recordings have been collected and now make up the Kulininpalaju Sound Archive.
-These recordings were made with and by the communities of Parnpajinya, Jigalong, Parnngurr, Punmu, and Kunawarritji with over 29 Martu artists contributing their recordings of Country to the archive.
+Hundreds of hours of field recordings captured with Martu artists now form the Kulininpalaju Sound Archive.
+Recordings were made across the communities of Parnngurr, Jigalong, Punmu, and Kunawarritji with over 29 Martu contributors.
+These sounds serve as an ongoing record of Country and its stories.

 Kujungka Exhibition and Soundscape

-The Kujungka exhibition, meaning ‘all coming together as one’, is the culmination of three years of collaborative programming, celebrating the spirit of cooperation and togetherness.
-Presented by Martumili Artists and Kanyirininpa Jukurrpa (KJ) in partnership with Tura, the visual aspects of the exhibition were developed through Martumili and KJ’s joint activities.
+Kujungka, meaning ‘all coming together as one’, is the culmination of three years of collaboration celebrating shared creativity and cultural connection.
+Presented by Martumili Artists and Kanyirninpa Jukurrpa (KJ) in partnership with Tura, the exhibition combines visual and sound works developed through Martumili and KJ’s joint programs.

 The soundscape circulating within the Kujungka exhibition features a collection of recordings made with and by the communities of Parnpajinya, Jigalong, Parnngurr, Punmu, and Kunawarritji.
 These recordings have been collated over the past four years as part of the Kulininpalaju project, a long-term creative collaboration between Martumili Artists and Tura, which explores sound as a medium for sharing Country.
 Its production is informed by many conversations with people who shared knowledge, insights, and a deep curiosity about the sounds and spaces that occupy a vast stretch of land comprising one of Earth’s oldest blocks of continental crust dating back more than three billion years.